HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Install.md

 A modern Perl package manager, such as [CPAN Minus](https://metacpan.org/pod/App::cpanminus), or any other package manager, is highly recommended and used in the examples below.
+Follow the link to install it.
 The `cpanm` utility will conveniently install required prerequisites with little additional effort on the user.
 Most Perl packages require numerous dependencies.

 Where the Perl modules will be installed depends on how Perl is installed and whether you have write access.